allejo/php-vcr-sanitizer/README.md

 - `request.ignoreQueryFields` - Define which GET parameters in your URL to completely strip out of your recordings.
 - `request.ignoreHeaders` - Define the headers in your recording that will automatically be set to null in your recordings
 - `request.bodyScrubbers` - An array of callbacks that will have the request body available as a string.
 Each callback **must** return the modified body.
 The callbacks are called consecutively in the order they appear in this array and the value from one callback propagates to the next.
+- `request.postFieldScrubbers` - An array of callbacks that will have the request post fields available as an array.
+Each callback **must** return the modified post fields array.
+The callbacks are called consecutively in the order they appear in this array and the value from one callback propagates to the next.

 #### Sanitizing Responses